-The Details: Located directly across from House of Blues, Hotel Chicago Downtown is a boutique property with 354 guest rooms and suites.
+The Details: Located directly across from House of Blues, Hotel Chicago Downtown, Autograph Collection, is a boutique property with 354 guest rooms and suites.
 It's also in the same building housing SPiN, an intense, yet fun ping-pong club founded by Oscar-winning actress Susan Sarandon.

 Why We Love It: The social club is nightlife oriented--with deejays spinning regularly--and is a great way to shed pounds with friends.
 It's open late night seven days a week, which should be enticing for someone looking to work out during unconventional times in a lively atmosphere.
 And if you're drinking, there are craft cocktails behind the bar.
 Prices for ping-pong range from $15 for a half hour during off-peak hours to $39 an hour during peak hours.

 Address: 333 N. Dearborn St. (hotel), 344 N. State St. (SPiN)